opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

 You can create component templates using the Index Management UI.
 The UI maximizes ease of use for common indexing and data stream administrative operations such as create, read, update, delete (CRUD) and mapping indexes; CRUD and mapping aliases; reindexing; and open/close, shrink, and split indexes, along with the monitoring of actions and logging of audit records.

-The following short video demonstrates creating a component template.
+The following GIF demonstrates creating a component template.

 ![Component template demo]({{site.url}}{{site.baseurl}}/images/admin-ui-index/component.gif)